A diverse spectrum of diseases affects the biliary system, often presenting with similar clinical signs and symptoms. See the images below.

 The incidence of gallbladder cancer is 2.5 cases per 100,000 population.

-The incidence of primary biliary cirrhosis (PBC) is 5.8-15 cases per 1 million population.
+The incidence of primary biliary cholangitis (PBC) is 5.8-15 cases per 1 million population.
 The incidence of PBC appears to be increasing, but the cause of the increase is unclear.
 However, the increase is possibly due to better detection and increased awareness rather than a true change in disease incidence.

 Mexican Americans and several American Indian tribes, particularly the Pima Indians in the Southwest, have very high prevalence rates of cholesterol gallstones.
 Decreased bile acid secretion is believed to be the common denominator in these ethnic groups.

 The prevalence of cholesterol gallstones is higher among females than males (lifetime risk of 35% vs 20%, respectively).
 This likely is due to endogenous sex hormones, which enhance cholesterol secretion and increase bile cholesterol saturation.
 Progesterone also may contribute by relaxing smooth muscle and impairing gallbladder emptying.
+Note the following:

 Increased age is associated with lithogenic bile and an increased rate of gallstones.
+Note the following:

 Biliary disease presents with some diversity, from no symptoms to a constellation of signs and symptoms of varying severity and combination.
 Accurate diagnosis, therefore, begins with listening closely to the patient.
 Reaching an accurate diagnosis is aided by clinical experience and often involves imaging studies.